Not every wall needs wood paneling, but we have to admit, the best way to bring character to your interior is by wood paneling.

 - Clean with cloth dampened with lemon oil.
 Dilute no more than a few drops of lemon essential oil in water and dampen a soft cloth with the solution.
 Wring the excess water as much as you can and wipe the wood panels.
 This is only to be used for stubborn dirt you can get rid of when using only a dry cloth.

 - Use the dusting attachment on the hoover.
 Another way to remove dust and grime from the walls is by using the dusting attachment of the hoover you have at home.

-Wood paneling a wall can be the most brilliant idea you’ve ever had about your home interior.
-Or, it may turn into disaster if you don’t know what you’re doing.
+Wood paneling a wall can be the most brilliant idea you’ve ever had in your home interior.
+Or, it may turn into a disaster if you don’t know what you’re doing.
 This is why the Fantastic Handyman team is here to help with your endeavour.